carbon-design-system/carbon-platform/docs/packages-auth.md

 ### Getting and Updating User Sessions

-The auth package exports two functions that allow to interact with the users' session data:
+The auth package exports an object `store` that contains two functions that allow interaction with the users' session data:

 - `getUserBySessionCookie` : receives the user's session cookie value as a parameter and returns a promise that resolves to the user's session stored value:

   ```
+  import { store } from '@carbon-platform/auth'
+  ...
     const sessionCookie = req.cookies?.['connect.sid']
      if (sessionCookie) {
-      const user = await getUserBySessionCookie(sessionCookie)
+      const user = await store.getUserBySessionCookie(sessionCookie)
     }
   ```